ChrisNguyenT/Good-Readme/Develop/README.md

   ## Contribution:
   Anyone can contribute to this project.
   ## Testing:
-  You can test this application by downloading the repository and running npm install and node index.js.
+  You can test this project through cloning this repository and following the usage instructions.
   ## Questions?
   - Github: [thangnt336](https://github.com/thangnt336)
   - Email: thangnt336@gmail.com